SpenceKonde/DxCore/README.md

 # DxCore - Arduino support for the NEW AVR DA-series, DB-series and upcoming DD-series
 **Please be on watch for typos in the docs and report them.
 Codespell is not a very good spellchecker.
 (Obviously, PR's to fix are even better!)**
-**~1.3.7~ 1.3.8 release is here!
+**~1.3.7 1.3.8~ 1.3.9 release is here!
 This has a _LOT_ of changes.
 Be sure you report problems before you downgrade to 1.3.6 so I can fix them**
-(1.3.7 was "released" but contained some issues and was pulled before being added to board manager)
+(1.3.7 was "released" but contained some issues and was pulled before being added to board manager, and major probpems were quickly found with 1.3.8)

 This is an Arduino core to support the exciting new AVR DA, DB, and "coming soon" DD-series microcontrollers from Microchip.
 These are the latest and highest spec 8-bit AVR microcontrollers from Microchip.
 It's unclear whether these had been planned to be the "1-series" counterpart to the megaAVR 0-series, or whether such a thing was never planned and these are simply the successor to the megaAVR series.
 But whatever the story of their origin, these take the AVR architecture to a whole new level.
 With up to 128k flash, 16k SRAM, 55 I/O pins, 6 UART ports, 2 SPI and I2C ports, and all the exciting features of the tinyAVR 1-series and megaAVR 0-series parts like the event system, type A/B/D timers, and enhanced pin interrupts...
 Yet for each of these systems they've added at least one small but significant improvement of some sort (while largely preserving backwards compatibility - the tinyAVR 2-series also typically adds the new features that the Dx-series gt , giving the impression that these reflect a "new version" of .
 You like the type A timer, but felt constrained by having only one prescaler at a time?
 Well now you have two of them (on 48-pin parts and up)!
 You wished you could make a type B timer count events?
 You can do that now! (this addresses something I always thought was a glaring deficiency of the new peripherals and event system).
 We still don't have more prescale options (other than having two TCA's to choose from) for the TCB - but you can now combine two TCB's into one, and use it to do 32-bit input capture.
 Time a pulse or other event up to approximately 180 seconds long... to an accuracy of 24th's of a microsecond!
 And of course, like all post-2016 AVR devices, these use the latest incarnation of the AVR instruction set, AVRxt, with the slightly-improved instruction timing compared to "classic" AVRs